NitroGuy10/Vegas_ScreenShake/README.md

 # Vegas_ScreenShake
 A screen shake script/plugin for MAGIX VEGAS Pro 18 (although it should also work on previous versions)

+---

+## NOTE: This repo is not maintained and I will not be responding to any posted issues.
+Sorry :/

+---

 ![ScreenShake's Graphical User Interface](preview.png)

 This script accepts user settings from a Windows Forms dialog and adds a "screen shake" or "camera shake" effect to all currently selected video clips.